Idukki

 Three campaign-killers: launching without a rights workflow ready (the campaign generates content you can't use), incentivising volume over quality (you get 10x submissions but 0.5x usable), and dropping the moderation cadence after launch ("set and forget" lets off-brand content surface).
 For prevention see moderation best practices.

-Instagram UGC campaigns work when treated as a sustained operational programme, not a marketing flash.
-The brands seeing repeat 5x ROI run quarterly campaigns with the same playbook.
-The brands seeing diminishing returns run one-off campaigns and expect different results.
+Instagram UGC campaigns work when you run them as a standing operational programme, not a one-week flash.
+The brands pulling repeat 5x ROI run quarterly campaigns off the same playbook.
+The brands watching returns dwindle run one-off campaigns and keep hoping for a different result.

 Median PDP CVR lift